bemailr/wp-requirements/README.md

  * Now you need to prevent both plugin activation and functioning if the site doesn't meet requirements */

-// Check in admin area on plugin activation register_activation_hook( __FILE__, 'your_plugin_activation' );
+// Check on plugin activation
+register_activation_hook( __FILE__, 'your_plugin_activation' );

 function your_plugin_activation() {
 	global $wpr_test;